Bilenie/code-refactor/README.md

 ##Credit

-  - Thanks to my SSA, Instructor, TA, and classmate for helping.
+  - Thanks to my SSA, Instructor, TA, and classmates for helping.
   - Received feedback and was able to debug.

 ##License